 Economic and spiritual hope for North Africa

 July 18 used to be a difficult date for Miriam.
 On that day years ago her husband walked out on her and their two children.
-It has been a painful date each year since.
+It has been a painful reminder each year since — until now.

-Miriam had many hardships over the years, raising her children alone and struggling financially in this North African country where unemployment is high.
+Miriam raised her children on her own, while struggling financially in this North African country where unemployment is high.
 But at 50 years old, she now has her first job.

-Her start date at that job?
+Her first day on the job?
 July 18.

-Miriam is one of the first employees of a transformational business that Charis and Bill are partnering with,.
-These SIM workers were involved in establishing this business, providing locals with much needed employment and as a ministry to those they work with.
+Miriam is one of the first employees of a transformational business.
+SIM workers Charis and Bill were involved in establishing this business, which provides locals with much needed employment, as well as ministry opportunities to those they work with.